Managing Device Groups¶

 Validation: If New Group Name is left empty, the create action is blocked and a snackbar reads "Enter a group name."

-3. Add UNC Paths to a Group¶
+3. Add Target Paths to a Group¶

 - Select a group from the left panel.

-\\server\share\dept-configs). - Optionally add a human-readable Label (optional) such as
+\\server\share\dept-configs) or a local path (e.g.C:\DeployConfigs) in the path entry field. - Optionally add a human-readable Label (optional) such as

 Building A – Floor 2. - Click Add (or press